jaydeepkhandelwal/insta/README.md

    serve use-case like showing average reviews etc. This pipeline can consume review events and push the aggregated results in ES.

 7) Swagger has been used for api docs.
-Here's the link - http://localhost:8090/swagger-ui.html#
+This can be accessed by below link after starting booting up application on local - http://localhost:8090/swagger-ui.html#